The Ten Greatest Goal(post)s Of All-Time

 10. Southampton/Queens Park Rangers/Luton Town/Barnet/West Ham United et al – A good number of traditional football grounds were built in central or residential locations and space is at a premium to the extent that the pitchside environment can be very cramped indeed.
 Clubs in this situation had to make do and mend, meaning that the touchline itself would be no more than a few feet from the crowd and the shallowness of the goals at such grounds (some of which, alas, alas, are now departed or have been radically overhauled) meant that goalmouth scrambles would almost invariably end up with someone getting tangled up in the back of the goal.

 9. The Maracana, Rio de Janeiro (at least 1950 to date) – The goals at the Maracana have changed somewhat over the year (as can be seen in this clip, they now use the currently vogueish hexagonal goal nets that can be seen elsewhere), but the fundamental design – basically, an L-shape with a slight curve to it – is as it was when Brazil lost the 1950 World Cup final to Uruguay.
-They changed the national team’s kit after that match, so tainted was it by their defeat, but the shape of the goals has remained broadly the same ever since.
-The current incarnation is particularly voluptuous.
+They changed the national team’s kit after that match, so tainted was it by their defeat, but the shape of the goals remained broadly the same until the 2014 World Cup finals, when FIFA required that they be replaced by bog-standard box goals.
+By last year, though, they were back and looking better than ever, for Flamengo matches, at least.

 8. The Rasunda, Stockholm (1958) – The nets on the goals at the Rasunda bore witness to the arrival of Pele on the international football scene, and they were of a different design to those used for most of the rest of the tournament.
 Most of the grounds used in Sweden for the 1958 World Cup finals had a D-support stanchion (1958 was the only tournament at which these were seen), but the national stadium went instead for the more traditional full support stanchion, with nets hanging loosely over them which gave them the impression of leaping to their feet as Pele thundered his opening goal in the match.

-7. La Romadera, Zaragosa (current) – Real Zaragosa use, as does more or less every other senior club in Europe now, the free-hanging box net, but the Spanish club has a neat twist on their layout.
+7. La Romadera, Zaragoza (2010) – Real Zaragoza use, as does more or less every other senior club in Europe now, the free-hanging box net, but the Spanish club has a neat twist on their layout.
 The base of the net is flared out, meaning that the ball doesn’t just bounce straight out.
 The sheer depth of the goals and the diagonally striped nets also give the goals a faintly psychedelic feel to them.
+The examples shown above were from 2010, but you could still house a family of four in them today.

 6. River Plate Stadium, Buenos Aires (1978) – Say what you like about military juntas, they may (as persistent rumours have stated over since) rig the World Cup so that their countries win, but they at least do it with a little aesthetic elan.
-With ticker tape welcomes for the host nation and spotless concrete bowls, there is something pleasingly 1970s about the 1978 World Cup finals and the goals at the River Plate Stadium, with their tidily minimalist L-stanchions, taut nets that look as if they have been measured out by a geometrist and the black bases to the goal posts, there is something very mathematical about the goals at the 1978 World Cup finals.
+With ticker tape welcomes for the host nation and spotless concrete bowls, there is something pleasingly 1970s about the 1978 World Cup finals and the goals at the River Plate Stadium, with their tidily minimalist L-stanchions, taut nets that look as if they have been measured out by a geometrist and the black bases to the goal posts (it has been said that they were painted black to honour those killed by the junta, though this has been subsequently disputed), there is something very mathematical about the goals at the 1978 World Cup finals.

 5. Wembley Stadium, London (1939-1996) – Possibly the most distinctively shaped goals in world football, those at Wembley Stadium were introduced for the 1939 FA Cup final and lasted, with various minor adjustments, until the 1996 European Championships saw them go to a modern design and Wembley was never quite the same again.
 The green, full support stanchions have a stately air to them which was unique in world football.
 We shall not see their like again.